 As we come out of the COVID-19 crisis, you have the perfect story to tell, and that is…not only is the plan right for the patient in terms of keeping on top of their dental health (along with other benefits such as spreading the cost of care, discounts on treatments and the Worldwide Dental Emergency Assistance Scheme), it is also essential from the practice’s perspective in that, should there be another spike or any other crisis, the patient is helping to ensure that the practice is strong enough to survive and to still be there for them well into the future.
 It’s a win/win.

-So, if you want to grow your plan numbers, now is the perfect time to grasp that nettle and have those conversations with patients as they return to your practice.
+So, if you want to grow your plan numbers and improve dental practice marketing, now is the perfect time to grasp that nettle and have those conversations with patients as they return to your practice.

 You can find out more about how to grow your plan members by joining a webinar with Les, who will also be joined by Matt Hadman, a Regional Support Manager at Practice Plan, and Andrew Jowett, owner of Quay Dental.